This Korean inspired Gochujang Chicken Salad is an explosion of mouth-watering flavours and prickly heat. It’s almost too good to share!

 - The noodles are notoriously long and difficult to eat.
 Cut them in half.

-- In a large mixing bowl, add the sliced firm tofu, 4 tsp soy sauce, 4 tsp of sesame oil, 1 tsp oyster sauce, chopped spring onion and coriander to the noodles.
+- In a large mixing bowl, add the sliced firm tofu, 4 tsp soy sauce, 4 tsp of sesame oil, 1 tsp oyster sauce, spring onion and coriander to the noodles.
 Season with salt and pepper.
 Mix until the noodles are evenly coated.

 - Put the dressed sweet potato noodles on the serving plate or bowl.